gradio-app/gradio/CONTRIBUTING.md

 gradio app.py
 ```

 This will start the backend server in reload mode, which will watch for changes in the `gradio` folder and reload the app if changes are made.
 By default, Gradio will launch on port 7860.
+You can also just use `python app.py`, but this won't automatically trigger updates.

 If you're making frontend changes, start the frontend server:

 ```
 pnpm dev
 ```
 This will open a separate browser tab.
 By default, Gradio will launch this on port 9876.
 Any changes to the frontend will also reload automatically in the browser.
+For more information about developing in the frontend, you can refer to [js/README.md](js/README.md).

 We also have demos of all our components in the `/gradio/demo` directory.
 To get our simple gradio Chatbot running locally: